 There are 12 digital output test pattern options available that can be initiated through the SPI.
 This is a useful feature when validating receiver capture and timing (see Table 11 for the output bit sequencing options that are available).
 Some test patterns have two serial sequential words and can be alternated in various ways, depending on the test pattern chosen.
 Note that some patterns do not adhere to the data format select option.
-In addition, custom user-defined test patterns can be assigned in Register 0x19, Register 0x1A, Register 0x1B, and Register 0x1C.
+In addition, custom user-defined test patterns can be assigned in the 0x19, 0x1A, 0x1B, and 0x1C register addresses.